PR2: A Physics- and Photo-realistic Humanoid Testbed with Pilot Study in Competition: Introduction

-NVIDIA Isaac Sim recently gains significant attention for its friendly support in simulating robot \textbf{locomotion and manipulation}, despite sharing similar physics engines (\eg Bullet or PhysX) with those VR platforms.
-For example, the latest release from the Gibson family~\cite{xia2018gibson,xia2020interactive}, OmniGibson, is built on NVIDIA Isaac Sim ~\cite{li2023behavior}.
-New platforms and benchmarks for \ac{eai}, such as RoboCasa~\cite{nasiriany2024robocasa}, ARNOLD~\cite{gong2023arnold}, and ORBIT~\cite{mittal2023orbit}, are also based on NVIDIA Isaac Sim .
-While these platforms support physics-based simulations of robot behaviors, they typically focus on kinematics rather than dynamics—a critical aspect for full-size humanoids.
+The robotics community has witnessed growing adoption of NVIDIA Isaac Sim as a versatile platform for locomotion and manipulation studies, despite its utilization of conventional physics engines (\pmb{e.g.} Bullet or PhysX) shared with VR systems.
+This trend is exemplified by OmniGibson~\cite{li2023behavior} – the latest evolution of the Gibson environment~\cite{xia2018gibson,xia2020interactive}, and emerging \ac{eai} benchmarks including RoboCasa~\cite{nasiriany2024robocasa}, ARNOLD~\cite{gong2023arnold}, and ORBIT~\cite{mittal2023orbit}.
+While these platforms facilitate basic physics-based interaction modeling, they typically focus on kinematics rather than dynamics—a critical aspect for full-size humanoids.
 The proposed PR2 testbed enables full dynamic simulation for aggressive motions and manipulation with external objects, a key direction for future research and applications in humanoid robotics.
-Additionally, we have incorporated essential tools of humanoid robots for beginners to enhance the platform's accessibility.
+Additionally, we have incorporated essential tools and algorithms of humanoid robots for beginners to enhance the platform's accessibility.